-6.2 Cost Estimates
+6.1 Cost Estimates

-Indicative costings will be prepared to demonstrate the funding requirements to deliver the Master Plan on the site of the existing reserve.
+Indicative costings have been prepared to demonstrate the funding requirements to deliver the Master Plan on the site of the existing reserve.

-The proposed western extension will be costed against the Creamery Road Precinct Structure Plan.
-The costings will be provided by an independent quantity surveyor and verified through a range of inputs including industry benchmarks, case studies, development rates based on specific projects and previous studies completed by Council.
+The proposed western extension has been excluded from the cost plan.
+The costings for the Myers Reserve Master Plan have been prepared by WT Partnership and verified through a range of inputs including industry benchmarks, case studies, development rates based on specific projects and previous studies completed by Council.